-Paralegal Charissa Uemura has focused exclusively on immigration law since joining Guyton Thuente, P.A. in 2008.
+Paralegal Charissa Uemura has focused exclusively on immigration law since joining Guyton Thuente, P.A., in 2008.
 She works closely with the attorneys on each step of case preparation and filing.
-She has extensive experience in matters related to employment-based immigration (including H-1B, TN, O-1A, O-1B and E-3 visas, as well as permanent employment certifications and immigrant visas), family-based immigration (including petitions for immediate family members and marriage-based petitions), and naturalization.
+She has extensive experience in employment-based immigration (including H-1B, TN, O-1A, O-1B, and E-3 visas, as well as permanent employment certifications and immigrant visas), family-based immigration (including petitions for immediate family members and marriage-based petitions), and naturalization.

 NOTICE: Nothing on this web site should be taken as legal advice for any individual case or situation.
 All information provided here is general in nature, and should not be relied upon for any specific situation.
 For sound legal advice, consult an attorney experienced in immigration law.

 Sending an email, faxing documents, or completing a questionnaire does not establish an attorney-client relationship with Guyton Thuente, P.A., either express or implied.
 Only the conclusion of a contractual agreement between Guyton Thuente, P.A. and the person seeking legal representation can formalize such a relationship.